neutrons/mantid_total_scattering/pycharm.md

-To run the mantid_total_scattering script with PyCharm, you will need to:
+To run the mantidtotalscattering script with PyCharm, you will need to:
 1. Setup the project configuration
 1. Setup the test/run configuration